-4.101.
-If people are allowed to return to an area, their well-being should not be endangered and it should be possible for them to carry out their routine social and economic activities.
+Additional preconditions for allowing people to return to an area and economic activities.
 However, limited restrictions on normal living habits may still need to be observed and might possibly extend into the longer term.
 The following preconditions should be fulfilled before allowing people to return to an area from which people were evacuated or relocated: